-Topic 5: Base Flood Elevation - 4.5.
-Where the lowest floor of any new or substantially reconstructed building is elevated to meet the Base Flood Elevation standard, the building may exceed the height limitation by the difference between the OHWM/average grade and the new building elevation, provided a view impacts assessment is completed.
+Base Flood Elevation Topic 5. - 4.5.
+Where the lowest floor of any new or substantially reconstructed building is elevated to meet the Base Flood Elevation standard, the building may exceed the height limitation by the difference between the OHWM/average grade and the BFE, provided a view impacts assessment is completed.
+For all new and substantially reconstructed development that exceeds 35 feet in height, the project proponents shall conduct a view impact analysis.
 The purposes of the view analysis are to assist in addressing the requirements of the Act, including RCW 90.58.320, and to protect a locally significant public view. - 5.6.
 Protection and/or enhancement of critical areas and their associated buffers shall be preferred over provisions for visual access, when there is an irreconcilable conflict between the two. - 6.7.
 Water-dependent uses and/or public access uses shall be preferred over provisions for visual access, when there is an irreconcilable conflict between the two. - 7.8.
 View protection does not justify the excessive removal of vegetation to create views or enhance partial existing views.
 Retaining vegetation and "windowing" or other pruning techniques shall always be preferred options over vegetation removal.